alkiranet/terraform-provider-alkira/docs/resources/credential_aws_vpc.md

   Static Credentials:
   Static credentials can be provided by adding an aws_access_keyand aws_secret_key in-line in the AWS provider block.
   Environment Variables:
-  You can provide your credentials via the AWS_ACCESS_KEY_ID andAWS_SECRET_ACCESS_KEY, environment variables, representing yourAWS Access Key and AWS Secret Key, respectively.
+  You can provide your credentials via enviromental variables:
+  AKAWSACCESSKEYIDAKAWSSECRETACCESSKEYAKAWSROLE_ARNAKAWSROLEEXTERNALID
 ---

 # alkira_credential_aws_vpc (Resource)